Alumet/Astro-Fuel/Target-Selection/README.md

 #Target selection
-Scripts aim to extract from asteroid database, the most suitable asteroid for 2nd stage
+Scripts aim to extract from asteroid database the most suitable asteroid for 2nd stage

 ##Database